xhayper/Animator/README.md

 ## Note

-- If you gonna obfuscate your script, it's highly recommended to not obfuscate the animator's script as it can broke the script
+- Obfuscation and Animator doesn't play nicely, It's recommended to not obfuscated
-- This doesn't re-animate out of the box, You will need a re-animate script, Nullware is the best one so far
+- This doesn't replicate out of the box, You will need a re-animate script, Nullware is the best one so far

 ## Planned Feature